 Fully installed vinyl siding replacement can cost as little is $400 per 10-foot section pending the installation details or as much as $625 per 10-foot section depending on your choice of color, textures, style, efficiency rating, and more.

-Conventional non-insulated vinyl siding is a popular option for your homes exterior.
+Conventional non-insulated vinyl siding is a popular option for your home’s exterior.
 For decades vinyl siding has assisted homeowners with reducing annual maintenance as well as offer an updated look to the exterior of the home.
-Most of the time, exterior house painting is a project that the do it yourself homeowners will take on with confidence.
+Most of the time, exterior house painting is a project that the do-it-yourself homeowners will take on with confidence.
 This work can be done affordably; however, it can take an extreme amount of time.
 Not to mention that Mother Nature doesn’t always work with your “free time.”
-In some cases this do it yourself project has been known to cost the average homeowner a summer or two of their precious "Free-Time.”
+In some cases, this do-it-yourself project has been known to cost the average homeowner a summer or two of their precious "Free-Time.”
 Not to mention the hazards of climbing up and down ladders or the accidental spilling of paint all over your landscaping.
 Does this sound familiar??

 Hiring a professional painting crew is a good option for those homeowners not skilled or ambitious enough to take on such a monumental task.
-However, over time this can add up to a very large and potentially on going expense that most homeowners don’t factor into their budgets.
+However, over time this can add up to a very large and potentially on-going expense that most homeowners don’t factor into their budgets.

 As compared to other forms of wood/cedar siding or aluminum/Steel siding, conventional non-insulated vinyl siding is relatively inexpensive.

 Conventional non-insulated vinyl siding is generally quite attractive to look at, once fully and properly installed.
 The wide variety of colors and exterior profiles to choose from makes conventional non-insulated vinyl siding a popular way to freshen up your home.